raizen74/aws-sysops/README.md

 - **Autoscaling shards and replicas** via target tracking and scheduled scaling actions e.g. `CPUUtilization`

 **Redis Connection Endpoints**:
-- Cluster mode enabled: 1 configuration endpoint for r/w ops.
+- **Cluster mode enabled**: 1 configuration endpoint for r/w ops.
 1 Node endpoint per node for read ops.
-- Cluster mode disabled: 1 primary endpoint for w ops.
+- **Cluster mode disabled**: 1 primary endpoint for w ops.
 1 Reader endpoint for r ops.
 1 Node endpoint per node for read ops

 **Redis Scaling - Cluster Mode Enabled**:
 - **2 Modes**: `Online Scaling` (No downtime, some degradation in performance) `Offline Scaling` (Downtime, supports changing node type, upgrade engine version) etc
 - **Horizontal**: Resharding (adding/removing shards).
 Shard rebalancing (redistribute shards). **Supports both Online and Offline Scaling**.
 Allows you to change the number of node groups (shards) in the replication group by adding or removing node groups (shards).
 The **online resharding** process **allows scaling in/out while the cluster continues serving incoming requests**
 - **Vertical**: Changing node type, only supports `Online Scaling`

-**Memcached**
+**Memcached**:
 - Memcached clusters can have 1-40 nodes.
-- Horizontal scaling: Add/remove nodes, auto-discovery feature
+- Horizontal scaling: Add/remove nodes, auto-discovery feature.
 - Vertical Scaling: Change instance type, creates a new cluster.
 You must update your application to use the new endpoint and **manually** delete the old cluster.

 With Amazon ElastiCache Memcached engine you cannot modify the node type.
 The way to scale up is to create a new cluster and specify the new node type.